Azure/arc_jumpstart_docs/docs/azure_jumpstart_localbox/deployment_az/_index.md

 - Login to AZ CLI using the *`az login`* command.

 - Ensure that you have selected the correct subscription you want to deploy LocalBox to by using the *`az account list --query "[?isDefault]"`* command.
 If you need to adjust the active subscription used by Az CLI, follow [this guidance](https://learn.microsoft.com/cli/azure/manage-azure-subscriptions-azure-cli#change-the-active-subscription).

+> **Note:** LocalBox can be deployed in any region with sufficient compute capacity (vCPU quotas) for the chosen VM SKU (Standard E32s v5 or v6).
+It requires 32 ESv6-series vCPUs when deploying with default parameters such as VM series/size.
+Ensure you have sufficient vCPU quota available in your Azure subscription and the region where you plan to deploy LocalBox.
+You can use the below Azure CLI command to check your vCPU utilization.

   ```shell
   az vm list-usage --location <your location> --output table